-REFILE-UPDATE 2-Australia's NAB flags extra $537 mln provision for customer refunds, talks dividend review
+UPDATE 3-Australia's NAB flags extra $537 mln provision for customer refunds, talks dividend review

 * Total customer-remediation provisions stand at A$1.2 bln

-* Bank says board to review dividend policy
+* Board to review dividend policy - analysts expect cut to 90c

+* Credit Suisse analysts say more refund charges to come (Adds dividend cut estimate, more provisions to come, former adviser sued by regulator)

 By Paulina Duran